You have big plans, but before your business can officially take off, you’ll need to make a bit of an investment.

 LLC Annual Fees

-By default, LLCs are classified as “pass-through” entities, which means that the LLC itself doesn’t file a tax return – it’s members simply file their own personal taxes.
+By default, LLCs are classified as “pass-through” entities, which means that the LLC itself doesn’t file a tax return — its members simply file their own personal taxes.
 Plus, Illinois doesn’t impose a “franchise” or “privilege” tax on LLCs.
-However, it does require LLCs to pay a “Personal Property Tax,” 1.5% of your net income.
+However, it does require LLCs taxed as S corporations or partnerships to pay a “Personal Property Tax,” 1.5% of your net income.
 On top of that, there are some other specific circumstances that may yield additional taxes for your LLC.

 - If your LLC is a resale business, it needs a Retailer’s Occupation Tax Number.